Playboy-Player/pytorch_dart/README.md

 # Pytorch_Dart

-Pytorch_Dart is a dart wrapper for Libtorch,striving to provide an experience identical to [PyTorch](https://github.com/pytorch/pytorch).
+Pytorch_Dart is a Dart wrapper for Libtorch, designed to provide a seamless experience akin to [PyTorch](https://github.com/pytorch/pytorch).

-You can use it as an alternative to Numpy in your Dart/Flutter projects.
+It serves as an alternative to NumPy for Dart/Flutter projects.

 **This package is experimental and APIs may change in the future**.